yurifrl/nixos/README.md

 docker compose run --rm deploy . -- --impure
 ```

+# Developing on pi

+Copy your id_ed25519 to the pi

 # TODO
 - [ ] Make so that the system never comes up without tailscale